 The PDPC also recommends that organisations conduct a data protection impact assessment (DPIA) to assess if their handling of personal data is in compliance with the PDPA.
 A DPIA would involve identifying, assessing and addressing personal data protection risks based on the organisation’s functions, needs and processes.

 The PDPA also makes provision for the processing of personal data by data intermediaries, defined as an organisation that processes personal data on behalf of and for the purposes of another organisation pursuant to a contract that is evidenced or made in writing.
 Data intermediaries are only subject to the protection and retention limitation obligations.
 When an organisation employs a data intermediary to process personal data on its behalf and for its purposes, organisations have the same obligation under the PDPA as if the personal data were processed by the organisation itself.

 While the PDPC does not have express provisions on automated individual decision-making, data analytics and profiling, insofar as an organisation wishes to carry out automated processes, it will need to ensure that it complies with the Data Protection Provisions and obtain the necessary consent from the individuals in question unless an exception under the PDPA applies.

 Sending specified messages

 The DNC Provisions under the PDPA prohibit organisations from sending specified messages to Singapore telephone numbers registered in the DNC Registry.
 Individuals may choose to opt out of receiving specified messages via voice calls (No Voice Call Register); specified text messages, including any text, sound or visual message, such as SMS, MMS or WhatsApp (No Text Message Register); and specified fax messages (No Fax Register).

-A message constitutes a ‘specified message’ under section 37 of the PDPA if one of the purposes of the message is to advertise, promote, or offer to supply or provide:
+Subject to certain exceptions, a message constitutes a ‘specified message’ under section 37 of the PDPA if one of the purposes of the message is to advertise, promote, or offer to supply or provide: